d21bhardwaj/Cushy/README.md

 # Cushy
-# Structure has been changd a bit
-## All the login, signup and password realted things has been shifted to _*Accocunts*_
+# Don't make any commits to Master Branch.
+## Comment in the group before making any changes.
+## Learn and help Others Learn